SvenMichaelKlose/tunix/src/tunix/README.md

 ### "": Schedule

 A filename of length 0.
-Gives TUNIX the opportunity to switch to the next process without doing anything else.
-Like the other system calls it may switch unless in single-tasking mode
+Does nothing but give TUNIX the opportunity to switch to the next process without doing anything else.
-(command "SS").
+Like any of the other system calls it may or may not switch unless in single-tasking mode (command "SS") or the current process has been put to sleep.

 ~~~BASIC
 OPEN31,31,31,""